Kennygunderman/state-of-health-tracker/README.md

 # Setup

-This app assumes you are using expo EAS and have a registered Apple Developer account.
+This app assumes you are using Expo EAS and have a registered Apple Developer account.

 ### Firebase Setup
 To setup use with firebase: